 14:37 Pamela D. Wilson: Or managing a diagnosis.

 14:40 Jim Berklan: Yes, it’s a little bit akin to the DRGs in hospitals, diagnostic resource groups, or whatever.
-But this is again, taking it a little bit broader.
-And I mean remember, this has been scored by the industry panels and experts to say, “This is where some of the care should go.”
+But this is, again, taking it a little bit broader.
+And I mean, remember, this has been scored by the industry panels and experts to say, “This is where some of the care should go.”
 So sometimes I think there’s a little suspicion, “Where are we going to get away with cheaper care?” and this or that, and we’ll talk about that maybe a little bit later.
 But there are some things still mandated.
-And where the enthusiasm comes is, they say they’re getting “paid for work” that was “free” before.
+And where the enthusiasm comes from is, that they say they’re getting “paid for work” that was “free” before.
 Because it had to be included, but it was just like, “take care of it,” but it comes under this umbrella for this therapy segment that you’re being paid for.

 15:28 Pamela D. Wilson: What are the main challenges that nursing homes are seeing in changing to this new system?

-15:34 Jim Berklan: Well, a big one is that all of a sudden, they’re–well, all of a sudden that they were advertised as they have to take account ICD-10 coding and there are thousands of more options now to do this.
+15:34 Jim Berklan: Well, a big one is that all of a sudden, they’re–well, all of a sudden that they were advertised as they have to take account ICD-10 coding, and there are thousands of more options now to do this.
 And so, they had their own coding systems, if you will.
 So, this is coming more in line with hospitals.
-Now, that opens up a lot of great opportunities because you can slice your diagnosis so many different ways.
+Now, that opens up a lot of great opportunities because you can slice your diagnosis in so many different ways.
 The other challenge is they really need to get these assessments right when a patient comes into a nursing home for the first time.
 There used to be a handful of different markers, five-day, seven-day, different.
 Where you’d reassess.
 But now the real hullabaloo is, “Hey, we’ve got to get our MDS coordinators,” the minimum data set.
 This is what assesses the patient when they come in, of course, and that sets the payment rate.
-Now, there’s only one intermediate-range in there now so that if you don’t get it right at first, you could be leaving dollars per day on the table from the provider’s point of view and really goofing yourself up.
+Now, there’s only one intermediate range in there now, so if you don’t get it right at first, you could be leaving dollars per day on the table from the provider’s point of view and really goofing yourself up.
 So, what that needs, then, is more interdisciplinary help.
 You’re really talking to your nursing staff.
 You’re really talking to others to come in with their assessments, and put this matrix, this jigsaw puzzle all together so that you start at an appropriate reimbursement rate and, like I say, not leaving your own payment on the table.

 17:00 Pamela D. Wilson: And is that, so I saw an opinion in the McKnight’s in November.
 There was a quote from John O’Connor saying, “Long-term care has a proven history of following the money.”
 Is that kind of what you’re talking about?